hanami/guides/content/v1.3/introduction/getting-started.md

 ### Displaying Validation Errors

-Rather than just shoving the user a form under their nose when something has gone wrong, we should give them a hint of what's expected of them.
-Let's adapt our form to show a notice about invalid fields.
+Rather than just showing the user the same form they entered when something has gone wrong, we should give them a hint of what's actually expected of them.
+Let's adapt our form to show a notice about invalid field values.

 First, we expect a list of errors to be included in the page when `params` contains errors: